jessica-pei8/IS477-JK-Spring-2026/README.md

 4. Install required packages

-With the virtual environment active, install all dependencies from the provided requirements.txt:
+With the virtual environment active, install all dependencies from the provided `requirements.txt`:

-    ```bash
     python -m pip install -r requirements.txt

 5. Run the Snakemake workflow
-    ```bash

     snakemake all --cores 1

 This includes all cleaning and merging of the datasets along with comparison of the current hashes of Red_Light.csv and Traffic_Crashes.csv against the values stored in cleaning_provenance.json.